numpy/numpy/doc/source/reference/ufuncs.rst

 Bit-twiddling functions
 -----------------------

-These function all need integer arguments and they maniuplate the bit- pattern of those arguments.
+These function all require integer arguments and they manipulate the bit-pattern of those arguments.

 .. autosummary::